 Regard , Ziah :) over 7 years ago

 There are more bombs and guns in the US, you are more likely to get shot at home over 7 years agoAnswered by Rob K via WorldNomads.com

 Hello, I am American and have been in Bali for nearly a month.
 I feel much safer here than I do in the states.
 Staying at a high security resort may make you feel safe, but you will not be experiencing Bali.
 Stay at a small villa, and you will feel safe and cozy.
 I have not had the desire to go clubbing in Kuta, but if you're worried about it.
 Don't do stuff like that.
 Don't miss out on Bali because you are scared.
-It is generally a safe and wonderfully magical place! about 6 years agoAnswered by Putu via WorldNomads.com
+It is generally a safe and wonderfully magical place! over 6 years agoAnswered by Putu via WorldNomads.com

 Thanks guys!
 I saw that they have lifted the warning, even from the UK and Australian embassies.
 Wish me luck convincing my mom that Bali is THE place to visit after we visit family in the Philippines!
-It is probably safer in Bali than it is in the Philippines anyway, haha. about 6 years ago
+It is probably safer in Bali than it is in the Philippines anyway, haha. over 6 years ago

 I'm here right now, and everything seems really calm for Americans, and anyone else traveling.
 Besides any terrorist threats, you should just look out for scams when you get off ferries or at airports.
-Everywhere else, people are very nice and have always the best of intentions in helping you out! :) about 6 years ago
+Everywhere else, people are very nice and have always the best of intentions in helping you out! :) over 6 years ago